-#07.
-Simplify my content writing strategy and style – It’s so easy to over procrastinate over your content writing and style, you can literally edit your post a million times and still feel as if it doesn’t sound or read quite right.
+You can quite easily edit your post a million times and still feel as if it doesn’t sound or read quite right.

 You can spend too much time dwelling on whether others might think your post stinks or not, and that can take the fun right out of blogging altogether.